-Figure~\ref{fig:kw_comparison} shows the electricity consumption of the measured (real world) data and the simulator.
-Note that the range of values between the measured and simulated data differ.
-The reason is due to not taking into account the pump efficiency in Equation~\ref{eq:pump_power}.
-Thus, we obtain the values for measured data by taking the hydraulic power ($P_h$), and dividing it by the efficiency $\eta$:
+Figure~\ref{fig:kw_comparison} shows the electricity consumption of the measured (real-world) data and the simulator.
+Note that the range of values between the measured and simulated data differs.
+The reason is that the pump efficiency is not considered in Equation~\ref{eq:pump_power}.
+Thus, we obtain the values for the measured data by taking the hydraulic power ($P_h$) and dividing it by the efficiency $\eta$:

 \begin{itemize} \item $Q$ is the flow $(m^{3}/h)$ \item $\rho$ is the density of fluid $(kg/m^{3})$ \item $g$ is the acceleration of gravity $(9.81 m/s^{2})$ \item $h$ is the differential head (m) \end{itemize}